realCheesyQuesadilla/seppuku/README.md

 The library uses the LD_PRELOAD mechanism to inject itself into the target process.
 When loaded, it:

-1. Reads the `TIME` environment variable
+1. Reads the `TIME` environment variable or defaults to time set during compilation.
-     NOTE: If no `TIME` variable exists, it will default to time specified in code.
 3. Creates a background timer thread
 4. After the specified timeout, sends SIGTERM to terminate the process